anjumetrics/writeups/portswigger_websecurity_academy/sql_injection/Blind SQL injection with conditional responses.md

 ![poc_administrator_table.png](../images/administrator_table.png)

 The next step is to determine how many characters are in the password of the administrator user.
 To do this, change the value to: `TrackingId=xyz' AND (SELECT 'a' FROM users WHERE username='administrator' AND LENGTH(password)>20)='a`.
-This condition should be true, confirming that the password has 19 characters in length.
+This condition should be false, confirming that the password has 19 characters in length.

 ![poc_password_length.png](../images/password_length.png)